Frequently Asked Questions About the CIP

 Am I eligible for the CIP?

-• All candidates must be eligible for Royal College certification (FRCPC or FRCSC) in their primary specialty to receive the CIP Attestation of Completion.
+• Candidates must be eligible for Royal College certification (FRCPC or FRCSC) in a primary specialty to receive the CIP Attestation of Completion.

-• Be a current or recent Royal College resident (prior to any paid employment) and registered with the University of Calgary's PGME in a primary or subspecialty RC program.
+• Be a current or recent Royal College resident (prior to any paid clinical employment) and registered with the University of Calgary's PGME in a primary specialty or subspecialty program accredited by the RCPSC.

-• Conduct their research primarily in Calgary and dedicate a minimum 80% of their time to this research.
+• Conduct the majority of their research in Calgary and devote a minimum of 80% protected time to research during the CIP.

-• Supervisor Requirement: The Supervisor must be approved by the Faculty of Graduate Studies (FGS) at the University of Calgary.
+• Have a supervisor approved by the Faculty of Graduate Studies at the University of Calgary.

 I'm interested, what are the first steps?